 The two case studies we have presented provide two important insights.
 First, the signature results from two influential lines of research---often taken to lend support to changes in category representations---are actually compatible with computationally more parsimonious change mechanisms (pre-linguistic signal normalization and changes in post-perceptual decision-making).
 Additional case studies not reported here suggest that this finding is likely to generalize at least partly to other types of exposure-test paradigms, such as distributional learning paradigms over a single phonetic cue [@clayards2008; @kleinschmidt-jaeger2016cogsci] and dimension-based statistical learning paradigms that manipulate the relative informativity of cues [@idemaru-holt2011; @idemaru-holt2020].^[There are, however, important differences in the extent to which different research traditions have already implemented the recommendations we make below.
 For example, some lines of research tend to interpret findings relative to the distribution of phonetic cues in the speech input [e.g., studies on distributional learning, @bejjanki2011; @clayards2008; @kleinschmidt-jaeger2016pbr; @malone2021; studies on dimension-based statistical learning, @idemaru-holt2020; @schertz2016; for review, see @schertz-clare2020], whereas this remains the exception in other lines of research [but see, e.g., @hitczenko-feldman2016; @tan2021 for accent adaptation; @drouin2016; @theodore-monto2019 for perceptual recalibration].
 See also SI, \@ref(sec:discussion-sufficiency).]

 As already mentioned, this does not mean that normalization, representation, and decision-making mechanisms always predict the same response patterns—they do not.
 Nor does it mean that the relative involvement of the three mechanisms cannot be empirically determined through experiments.
-Rather, as we show in more detail below, it means that the _level of analysis_ that continues to be employed in many studies sheds little light on the relative engagement of the different change mechanisms.
+Rather, as we show in more detail below, it means that the _design_ and _level of analysis_ employed in many studies severely limit what the resulting experiments can tell us about the relative engagement of the different change mechanisms.
 This, we argue, calls for changes to the paradigms and analyses that are standardly employed in research on adaptive speech perception, and we make specific recommendations below.

 Key to these recommendations is the second insight derived from our case studies: as we illustrated in the discussion of Case Study 2, each of the three mechanisms yields different predictions depending on the specific acoustic-phonetic properties of the exposure and test stimuli.
-This flexibility is not a weakness of the change models but rather a necessity.
-Since human listeners are sensitive to the acoustic-phonetic properties of the input, any adequate model of adaptive speech perception must be so, too.
+This flexibility is not a weakness of the change models but rather a necessity: since human listeners are sensitive to the acoustic-phonetic properties of the input, any adequate model of adaptive speech perception must be so, too.
 Critically, however, the flexibility of each change models is constrained by its computational limitations.
 This is schematically illustrated in Figure \@ref(fig:changes-in-states).
 On the one hand, since listeners generally benefit from exposure, any plausible change model has to predict changes that move the model from its state before exposure in the direction of the ideal state (an idealized learner with perfect knowledge of all relevant statistics).
-This causes the models to be similar to each other (and to listeners) in their predictions.
-On the other hand, the _specific_ states that can be reached given both the state prior to exposure and the input received during exposure differ between change models.
-By recognizing this, and by employing designs and analysis approaches that take advantage of this link between acoustics and participants’ responses, it is possible to move towards more informative experiments.
+This causes the models to be similar to each other (and to listeners) in their predictions (B).
+On the other hand, the _specific_ states that can be reached given both the state prior to exposure and the input received during exposure differ between change models (C).
+By recognizing this, we can simulate categorization responses under different hypothesized mechanisms post exposure to specific instances of acoustic inputs.
+By employing designs and analysis approaches that take advantage of this link between acoustics and participants’ responses, it is possible to move towards more informative experiments (D).